Post-Quantum-Mesh/nginx-oqs/sprint_reports/sprint_1_report.md

   - Stick stronger to our deadlines.
   - Begin the coding portion of our project.
   - Increase the amount of communication between our group.
+  - Be aware of class expectations beyond what our advisor is asking us to do.

 #### Changes we plan to implement in next sprint period
   - We hope to meet with our sponsor and gain a clearer understanding of what we will be implementing for our project so that we can begin the coding portion.